marxram/spidr/README.md

 2. **Required Libraries**:
    - Install the necessary libraries for your ESP controller and display.
 You can find these libraries in the project's repository or refer to the project documentation for specific library requirements.

-3. **Deye Cloud Platform Account**:
-   - Create an account on the Deye Cloud Platform if you haven't already.
-You will need this account to configure the ESP WiFi Bridge to communicate with the platform.

-### Installation 🔧

-Provide instructions on how to install and configure your project.
-Include any code snippets or configuration steps needed.
+3. **Local MQTT Broker**:
+   - Create local MQTT broker and a technical user an account.
+Also external MQTT brokers are possible.

 ## Configuration 🛠️

-8. Duplicate the "arduino_secrets-template.h" file provided in the project and rename it to "arduino_secrets.h."
+4. Duplicate the "arduino_secrets-template.h" file provided in the project and rename it to "arduino_secrets.h."

-9. In the "arduino_secrets.h" file, update the following configurations:
+5. In the "arduino_secrets.h" file, update the following configurations:

    - **WiFi Credentials**: Change the SSID and password to match your solar inverter's network and home network.

    - **MQTT Broker**: Configure the MQTT broker details, including the server address, port, and credentials.

+6. Specific adaptions to the project
    - **Display Settings**: Adjust settings such as I2C address, pixel size, or any other display-specific configuration as needed.

 ## Build and Flash 🚀

-10. Open the Arduino IDE and load the project's main sketch.
+7. Open the Arduino IDE and load the project's main sketch.

-11. Go to "Tools" > "Board" and select the correct board (ESP8266 or ESP32) that matches your hardware.
+8. Go to "Tools" > "Board" and select the correct board (ESP8266 or ESP32) that matches your hardware.

-12. Compile the code by clicking the checkmark icon or selecting "Sketch" > "Verify/Compile."
+9. Compile the code by clicking the checkmark icon or selecting "Sketch" > "Verify/Compile."

-13. Once the compilation is successful, connect your ESP board to your computer.
+10. Once the compilation is successful, connect your ESP board to your computer.

-14. Go to "Tools" > "Port" and select the COM port to which your ESP board is connected.
+11. Go to "Tools" > "Port" and select the COM port to which your ESP board is connected.

-15. Upload the binary to your ESP board by clicking the arrow icon or selecting "Sketch" > "Upload."
+12. Upload the binary to your ESP board by clicking the arrow icon or selecting "Sketch" > "Upload."

-16. Monitor the Serial log output in the Arduino IDE for information and debugging.
+13. Monitor the Serial log output in the Arduino IDE for information and debugging.
 You can access the Serial Monitor by clicking "Tools" > "Serial Monitor."

 ## Roadmap 🗺️

 The project's roadmap includes the following planned features and improvements:

 - **Local Configuration Webpage**: Develop a local webpage that allows users to configure settings directly from the browser, simplifying setup.

+- **Flashing via Browser USB-Serial**: Make installation easier, by flashing an image in the browser.

 - **Reset Daily Energy Production Counter**: Implement functionality to reset the daily energy production counter, especially if the inverter lacks synchronization with the Solarman Cloud.